 - I have listed my life events in chronological order including birth, residence, education, occupation, marriages, divorces and children.
 Wow, I sure moved a lot (27 times).
 Luckily, I had already done most of this work and have already documented most of the actual addresses where I lived.

 - There are many Family History Questionnaires online that can be used.
 I looked at several of these and came up with my own list (not too different from the ones out there).
 I’ve published it in a separate post, and completed it for myself.
 Although I covered many of these questions in my ‘story’, there were many that were not.
-So this was a good.
+So this was a good exercise for me.

 This one is more difficult for me.
 My first instinct is to write “of course, trace my family roots”, that is my goal after all.
 But Thomas says that’s too broad.
 We need measurable goals.
 So for now, my goal will be to validate and prove vital information on myself and on my parents; and identify and prove their parents.
 This will include but not limited to:

 - Research both parents extensively, and extract, document and prove any information on their family using Thomas MacEntee’s Research Log.
 This should include but not limited to:

 - Verify location and birth date for me.

 - Verify my parents birth dates and locations